espressocommunication/fafmrq_new/wp-content/plugins/addons-for-elementor/readme.txt

-=== Livemesh Addons for Elementor ===
+=== Elementor Addons by Livemesh ===
 Author URI: https://livemeshelementor.com
 Plugin URI: https://livemeshelementor.com
 Donate link: https://livemeshelementor.com/
 Contributors: livemesh, elementoraddons, freemius
-Tags: elementor, elementor addons, elementor extensions, elementor widgets, page builder, woocommerce elementor Requires at least: 5.4
+Tags: elementor, elementor addons, elementor extensions, elementor widgets, page builder, woocommerce elementor, elementor ui kit
+Requires at least: 5.8
-Tested up to: 6.1
+Tested up to: 6.5
-Requires PHP: 5.6
+Requires PHP: 5.8
-Stable Tag: 7.5
+Stable Tag: 8.3.7
 License: GPLv3
 License URI: https://opensource.org/licenses/GPL-3.0

-A collection of premium quality addons or modules for use in Elementor page builder.
-Elementor must be installed and activated.
+Elementor Addons saves time with multiple ready-to-use drag and drop styles for 30+ essential widgets built for Elementor page builder.

 == Description ==

-**The Oldest, Best Rated and Most Versatile Posts Addons Plugin For Elementor** ★★★★★<br>
+**Elementor Addons that is beginner friendly and only Addons Plugin that comes with plenty of ready-to-use styles of essential addons you need to build a professional looking website.**
+★★★★★<br>

-**Livemesh Addons for Elementor features a huge collection of premium, easy-to-use yet highly functional extensions that can be used in Elementor page builder.** This is really a premium plugin that you can get for free.
+**Livemesh Addons for Elementor features a great collection of premium, easy-to-use yet highly functional extensions that can be used in Elementor page builder.** This is really a premium plugin that you can get for free.

-This plugin comes with widgets for just about everything you need to build a professional website without switching to a premium theme - services, team profiles, counters, bar charts, piecharts, testimonials, clients list, portfolio/posts grid, posts carousels, pricing plan and much more in the <a href="https://livemeshelementor.com" title="Livemesh Addons for Elementor Premium Version">PRO version</a>.
-All the addons that help turn your free theme into a premium one with just a few clicks.
+This plugin comes with widgets for just about everything you need to build a professional website - services, team profiles, counters, bar charts, piecharts, testimonials, clients list, portfolio/posts grid, posts carousels, pricing plan and many more in the <a href="https://livemeshelementor.com" title="Livemesh Addons for Elementor Premium Version">PRO version</a>.
 Every premium page builder element you need is available for easy drag and drop into your page by just activating this plugin.

+**Our focus is to build plenty of drag and drop ready styles for most essential widgets you need to build any website.** Each of the styles look very professional and require little to no customization from you, saving tons of time. **We are adding more elegant styles everyday for most useful widgets instead of bloating our plugin with new widgets that you rarely need or never need.**

 <a href="https://wordpress.org/plugins/elementor/" rel="nofollow">Elementor</a> plugin must be activated to use this plugin.
 After you activate the required plugins, the addons should be available for use in Elementor.